Welcome to the new KidsHealth website! See what is new.

 • speaking very loudly

-Who should I talk to if I am concerned about my child's hearing?
+Who to talk to if you are concerned about your child's hearing

 If you have any concerns about your child's hearing, you should talk to your child's doctor who may refer them for a hearing test.